SamirTalwar/webops-workshop/PLAYBOOK.md

 ## 00:10 — Distribute connection details

-Give everyone an IP address/EC2 hostname and the same SSH key.
+Give everyone two IP addresses/EC2 hostnames (one blue, one green) and the same SSH key.
 (I know, but we're all friends here.)
 Get them to put the SSH key in *~/.ssh/webops* and add the following to their *~/.ssh/config*:

 ```
+Host webops-blue
+    HostName <hostname>
+    User ubuntu
+    IdentityFile ~/.ssh/webops

-Host webops
+Host webops-green
     HostName <hostname>
     User ubuntu
     IdentityFile ~/.ssh/webops